This post may contain affiliate links. Please see my disclosure policy for details.

 The quaint city of Wells in Somerset is home to the spectacular Wells Cathedral with its breathtaking West Front.

-But, if you head inside this 12th-century wonder you will be stunned with what’s in store for you.
+But, if you head inside this 12th-century wonder you will be stunned by what’s in store for you.

 One of the highlights is the astronomical Wells Cathedral Clock, which is currently the world’s oldest working clock with a dial.
 It’s also the second oldest clock in England.

 Although this curious clock’s beginnings are shrouded in an air of mystery.
 Today, it delights visitors every quarter of an hour with a unique chime show!